 For each item entered the Tax Rate column will not be editable, therefore no tax will be applied or shown in the invoice total.
 Read more about items that have no tax rate in How the GST Return works in Xero How the VAT Return works in Xero the GST Calculation Worksheet the Sales Tax Summary report.

 If you have set up inventory items in Xero you can choose an item from this list.
 Doing this will automatically populate your invoice fields, using the information you have saved against the inventory item with the 'I sell this item' check box selected.

 Your own description of the item (use additional lines for each item if required) - enter as much or as little text as you like to describe your goods or services being credited.
 The description box will expand while you are editing, letting you type as much as you need.
 You may also use 'Enter' to apply line breaks within a description field.

-If you wish to enter a text-only line, for example as a heading to separate out items into categories (such as labour and materials), you may do so by entering text into the description field and leaving all other fields blank.
+If you wish to enter a text-only line, for example as a heading to separate out items into categories (such as labour and materials), do so by entering text into the description field and leaving all other fields blank.

 If you wish to list items for which there is no charge, enter an explanatory description and a unit price of 0.00.
 Other fields, such as 'Account' and 'Tax Rate' may be left blank.